AdrJan/bookstore/readme.md

 * User can list all books in his collections, so he can see what books he already have.

-* User can find a book using book title, or author.
+* User can find a book by book title, or author.

 ## Technologies